LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Introduction

 \section{Introduction}

 \IEEEPARstart{L}ARGE-SCALE 3D mapping is a fundamental capability in modern robotics, providing rich geometric information that supports tasks such as drone-based inspection \cite{SRFlight, swarmlio, swarmlio2}, autonomous driving \cite{driving}, and long-term exploration with ground robots \cite{rogmap}.
 Furthermore, large-scale 3D maps are critical for emerging fields such as embodied AI, where agents interact with complex environments based on spatial understanding \cite{iplanner}.
-They also play a key role in end-to-end visuomotor navigation systems \cite{viplanner}, which rely on accurate environmental priors to enhance generalization and robustness.
+They also play a key role in end-to-end visuomotor navigation systems \cite{viplanner}, which rely on accurate environmental priors to enhance generalization.
 Especially, multi-robot 3D mapping is essential for large-scale and complex tasks, where robot teams provide greater coverage and robustness compared to a single agent.
-In scenarios such as search and rescue \cite{uavrescue}, forest monitoring \cite{forest}, and subterranean exploration \cite{darpa}, accurate point cloud fusion is vital to realize cooperation among multiple robots under complex and GPS-denied conditions.
+In scenarios such as search and rescue \cite{uavrescue}, forest monitoring \cite{forest}, and subterranean exploration \cite{darpa}, accurate point cloud fusion is vital to enable cooperation among multiple robots under complex and GPS-denied conditions.

-Rapid development of LiDAR-based Simultaneous Localization and Mapping (SLAM) techniques \cite{loam, slict, fastlio2, fasterlio, dlio, pointlio} has enabled individual robots to perform real-time localization and point cloud map construction.
+Rapid development of LiDAR-based Simultaneous Localization and Mapping (SLAM) techniques \cite{loam, slict, fastlio2, fasterlio, dlio, pointlio, slim, lta-om, voxel-slam} has enabled individual robots to perform real-time localization and point cloud map construction.
 However, most of the existing lightweight SLAM systems \cite{fastlio2, fasterlio, dlio} for onboard computers are based on direct LiDAR-Inertial-Odometry methods.
 These methods prioritize pose estimation over map construction to achieve real-time performance.
-However, the lack of feature extraction and matching in these approaches results in maps with blurred details and poor geometric accuracy.
-Therefore, the quality of the point cloud maps generated by onboard computers based on lightweight methods requires further improvement.
+However, the lack of feature extraction and matching may result in maps with blurred details and poor geometric accuracy.
+Therefore, the quality of the point cloud maps reconstructed by onboard computers based on lightweight methods requires further improvement.